 Apple introduced 5G capabilities in the iPhone 12 lineup and increased the number of available antenna bands for the iPhone 13.
 All models have 5G with sub-6GHz and mmWave capabilities, but Apple only supports mmWave in the United States.

-The addition of new bands means some users in some locations may see faster download speeds thanks to access to that band.
-Some users report a jump as much as 40MB/s to 400MB/s between iPhone generations.
+The addition of new bands means some users in some locations may see faster download speeds thanks to accessing that band.
+Some users report a jump of 40MB/s to 400MB/s between iPhone generations.

 The mmWave 5G band is only available in select locations like big city centers or sports stadiums.
-When in direct-line-of-sight of a mmWave 5G tower, a user could see gigabit download speeds.
+A user could see gigabit download speeds in direct-line-of-sight of a mmWave 5G tower.
 Of course, network congestion in a crowded location will cause that speed to drop significantly.

 Apple uses 802.11ax with 2x2 MIMO, or WiFi 6, in its latest devices.
 It is a highly efficient standard that quadruples throughput and translates to 75% lower latency when compared to 802.11ac.

-The latest Apple devices support Bluetooth 5.0, which offers connection improvements and range over previous generations.
+The latest Apple devices support Bluetooth 5.0, offering connection improvements and range over previous generations.
 The spec includes support for Bluetooth Low Energy, introduced in Bluetooth 4.0, which is essential for products that need smaller power supplies.

 What Bluetooth 5.0 means for iPhone users is simple — better connections over longer distances.
 Bluetooth still isn't a great medium for data transfer, but it works great for streaming music to a set of wireless headphones like Apple's AirPods.